 Yes!
-If your family has got enough funds to support you, you should be able to apply for a Non Lucrative Visa.
+If your family has got enough funds to support you, you should be able to apply for a NLV.
 Nevertheless, you could also look into other options for obtaining a residency permit, like for example Familiar Arraigo.

 The answer is yes, you will comfortably get your non-lucrative visa as you keep a sum that is over 400 percent of the IPREM.
 Additionally, for that number, you may also make a joint request for your relatives.